Ochr 1: Specials

 As well as regular episodes, special programmes have also been broadcast, such as popular band Swnami's journey to play at Eurosonic Festival in Groningen, The Netherlands.
 The special included the boys' journey and a live performance.
 Also, a special about the imaginary pop group from the 1970s Saron – a project by Klep Dim Trep label.
 Ochr 1 decided to broadcast a programme as "a lost episode from the archive", Cil Y Drws, from 1974.
 The special included the group's history in their early days and a glimpse of what they recorded in the studio.
 It was a music comedy programme filmed in the same style as Welsh pop programmes in the 1970s such as Disg a Dawn.

 Another special was Ochr 1: Aron Elias.
 Gifted musician Elias was lead singer of influential hip-hop band Pep le Pew.
 He now lives in a remote Andalucian cave in Sacromonte, Spain, with no electricity or running water.
 This programme gave a unique insight into his frugal existence in the arid, rocky landscape of Andalusia, where busking would turn him once again into something of a local celebrity.
 He initially got a job working in a hostel in the city, settling there after a year or so of travelling.
-But when that job became no longer tenable he ended up living in a small community of cave-dwellers whose makeshift homes over look the magnificent Moorish palace Alhambra.
+But when that job became no longer tenable he ended up living in a small community of cave-dwellers whose makeshift homes overlook the magnificent Moorish palace Alhambra.

 Ochr 1 was very productive in a number of Welsh festivals.
 In the weeks leading up to the Gwobrau'r Selar (Y Selar Awards), Ochr 1 produced and released videos on YouTube revealing the award shortlists, and on the night itself, recorded interviews with the winners and live performances.
 During the National Eisteddfod, Ochr 1 broadcast bands performing from the popular festival Maes B, as well as uploading live acoustic sessions and interviews with bands on the show's YouTube channel.